wfpena/template-spring-app/README.md

 ### Running Locally

-1. Install Maven and Java (JDK 11).
+1. Install Java (JDK 11).

-2. Download and run H2 Database and set the config in the `application.properties` file.
+2. Download H2 Database.

-3. Run `mvn spring-boot:run` in the root of the project.
+3. Run `.\mvnw spring-boot:run` in the root of the project.

+    > `.\mvnw` is a wrapper for the correct Maven version.
+    > You can learn more about ir here: https://www.baeldung.com/maven-wrapper

 ### Running unit tests